 * * *

-Before drifting off she thought of the Gilmore girls and everything that bound them.
+As she drifted off she thought of the Gilmore girls and everything that bound them.
 Their strengths, their flaws, their ups and downs.
-Her mind wandered back to the last episode and how it had ended; something about it that had stuck with her, a nagging sense that it wasn’t over… Then sleep submerged her in its soothing waters.
+Her mind wandered back to the last episode and how it had ended – something about it that had stuck with her, a nagging sense that it wasn’t over… Then sleep submerged her in its soothing waters.
 She dreamt she were on a sail boat en route to distant shores; the ocean spray gently kissing her face, the wind combing her hair, whispering that it would all be okay.